Sleepy-Panda/FeeshNotifier/docs/CT3-beta migration TODOs.md

 Fully disabled:
 - Alert on non fishing armor

-Fishing Hook rendering - make it more smooth (lastX not present)
+Fishing Hook rendering
-- Also no shadow
+- no shadow
 - Also is glowing with shaders

 - Boxing disabled